 Government-mandated pricing and taxation on cannabis products may also pose a risk to the success of a cannabis company.
-Cannabis products, especially those intended for recreational use, should be priced below their black-market value in order to attract consumers.
+Cannabis products, especially those intended for recreational use, should be priced below their black market valueMarket value The value of an investment on the statement date.
+The market value tells you what your investment is worth as at a certain date.
+Example: If you had 100 units and the price was $2 on the statement date, their market value would be $200.+ read full definition to attract consumers.
 If the government prices cannabis products too high, or if black market dealers undercut prices of products available in stores, the companies growing and selling the products may not be able to sell enough product to make a profit.

 Inflated share prices

-In some cases, companies that have simply announced their intent to develop a cannabis business have seen an immediate rise in their stock price, before there is even a viable business in place.
+In some cases, companies that have simply announced their intent to develop a cannabis business have seen an immediate rise in their stockStock An investment that gives you part ownership or shares in a company.
+Often provides voting rights in some business decisions.+ read full definition price, before there is even a viable business in place.
 Investors who buy shares in these companies risk paying an inflated price for an investment that may never increase in value.

 When companies issue additional shares to raise money, it comes at the expense of existing shareholders, whose percentage ownership decreases proportionally to the number of new shares created.
 This is known as dilution.
 If you hold shares in a company that continuously raises money by issuing more shares, your investment will decrease in value.